sudovivek/Portable-Servers/README.md

 ## HTTP/HTTPS File Server

-The `python_server` directory contains a Python script (`python_server.py`) for setting up a simple HTTP/HTTPS file server.
-It supports file uploads using the PUT method and can serve files over HTTP and HTTPS protocols.
+The `python_server` directory contains a Python script (`http_server.py`) for setting up a simple HTTP/HTTPS file server.
+It supports file uploads using the PUT, POST & DELETE method and can serve files over HTTP and HTTPS protocols.

 ### Features